mrStorrs/Algorithms---Kata/README.md

  differant way.
 It also ensures that I do not skip a problem because I find it too difficult.

- I am doing 16 weeks of algorithms starting on the 11th of September.
-Every 2 weeks I am going to move the diffulty up 1 Kata.
-Every day, any free time that I have that day will be spent trying to solve as many Kata as I can.
-This is a challenge I have set for myself and I am excited to see just how many algorithms I can complete.

  One more note:
  Some of the methods may have multiple solutions that I have figured out.
 Instead of just rewriting the method, I plan on commenting out the one I find less efficent and